The 12 best conditioners for fine hair to shop in 2024 for lightweight results

 If you have fine hair that has a tendency to go limp, the thought of using a leave-in conditioner might feel completely counter-intuitive.
 The thing is, Philip B Weightless Conditioning Water is just that: a weightless hair treatment that hydrates without flattening the hair.

 This "water" is filled with hair-friendly plant extracts and the scent of magnolia flowers.
-With just a few spritzes on our towel-dried hair, we said goodbye to tangles and flyaways.
-Another thing we love about this product is that you can apply it to dry hair, too.
+With just a few spritzes on my towel-dried hair, I waved goodbye to tangles and flyaways.
+Another thing I love about this product is that you can apply it to dry hair, too.
 Just be prepared for the price.

 How we tested the best conditioner for fine hair

-I'm all too acquainted with searching for the best hair products for baby-fine hair, so in order to find the best conditioners for fine hair on the market, I took on the task of testing a variety of products for this guide.
-My hair is thin, slightly wavy and gets greasy very quickly, so I'm well-versed in what to look for.
+As someone with particularly thin strands, I'm all too acquainted with searching for the best hair products for baby-fine hair.
+So, in order to scout out the best conditioners for fine hair available on the market, I took on the task of testing a variety of products for this guide.
+As well as being on the finer side, my hair is also slightly wavy and tends to get greasy very quickly, so I'm well-versed in what to look for.

 What key ingredients help boost fine or thinning hair's volume?

-Lisa Caddy, Consultant Trichologist at Philip Kingsley tells us ingredients that work with the components of the hair, such as keratin, are effective for volumising fine hair.
-"Cellulose is a thickening agent also frequently used to give hair more volume," she adds.
+For those looking to boost volume in fine and thinning hair, it's worth getting clued up on what ingredients are worth keeping an eye out for.
+Lisa Caddy, Consultant Trichologist at Philip Kingsley shares that the ingredients that work with the components of the hair, such as keratin, are effective for volumising fine hair, she says: "Cellulose is a thickening agent also frequently used to give hair more volume," she adds.

-Vitamins are essential to help boost the volume of fine hair and Nicole Petty, hair expert at Milk + Blush, says vitamin B5 is a sought-after ingredient as it deeply penetrates the hair shaft and increases moisture retention, which in turn helps to keep your hair hydrated and healthy.
-“Vitamins C and E are essential for boosting collagen production and improving blood circulation that can help with hair growth and iron absorption," she adds.
+Vitamins are essential when it comes to volumising fine hair, particularly vitamin B5, which Nicole Petty, hair expert at Milk + Blush, says is a sought-after ingredient thanks to it's ability to deeply penetrate the hair shaft and increase moisture retention.
+In turn, this helps to keep your hair hydrated and healthy.
+As for other impressive vitamins, she adds: “Vitamins C and E are essential for boosting collagen production and improving blood circulation that can help with hair growth and iron absorption."

-To improve blood circulation in the scalp and encourage hair growth and volume, you can massage lighter natural oils into your scalp and roots.
-These are great for fine hair, Petty says, with sunflower, almond, and coconut oil all offering benefits.
-"Sunflower oil is an anti-inflammatory that can prevent dandruff and bacterial buildup that causes scalp dryness and itchiness," she continues.
-"Meanwhile, applying coconut oil on the mid-lengths and ends of your hair can prevent protein loss and minimise breakage, which fine hair is susceptible to."
+Improving blood circulation in the scalp will also encourage hair growth and volume.
+You can achieve this by massaging lighter natural oils, such as sunflower, almond, and coconut oil, into your scalp and roots.
+Petty explains: "Sunflower oil is an anti-inflammatory that can prevent dandruff and bacterial buildup that causes scalp dryness and itchiness."
+For those prone to experiencing breakage, Petty recommends: "Applying coconut oil on the mid-lengths and ends of your hair can prevent protein loss and minimise breakage, which fine hair is susceptible to."

 What ingredients should you avoid if you have fine hair or thinning hair?

-If you have thin hair, there are some ingredients that often feature in conditioners that are worth avoiding.
-"Heavy oils and styling products are not ideal for fine hair, as it possesses fewer layers of hair cuticle that, if weighed down, can make the hair look flat and lifeless," says Petty.
+It's also worth noting that there are also a handful of ingredients within conditioners that should be avoided if you have thin locks, Petty advises: "Heavy oils and styling products are not ideal for fine hair, as it possesses fewer layers of hair cuticle that, if weighed down, can make the hair look flat and lifeless."

-Silicones, which help to create a smooth feel in the hair, are another ingredient that can have an impact, according to Petty, as they can build up on the hair over time.
-However, Petty notes that they can "prevent other products from properly penetrating the hair shaft", which may in some cases lead to dryness and, in turn, breakage.
-Combat this is by adopting a clarifying shampoo into your regime to thoroughly remove build-up and give your hair a very deep clean.
+Silicones, which help to create a smooth feel in the hair, are another ingredient that can have a negative impact, according to Petty, as they can build up on the hair over time.
+However, Petty notes that they can "prevent other products from properly penetrating the hair shaft", which may in some cases lead to dryness and breakage.
+To combat this you can adopt a clarifying shampoo into your regime to thoroughly remove build-up and give your hair a very deep clean.

 How do you properly shampoo and condition your hair?

-"Shampoo is intended for the scalp and conditioner is for the hair," says Caddy, who reminds us that conditioner should only be applied to the mid-lengths and ends of your hair - never to your scalp.
-Before rinsing, she recommends you "use a wide tooth come to work out the tangles."
+Reminding us of perhaps the most common hair washing mistake of all, Caddy says: "Shampoo is intended for the scalp and conditioner is for the hair."
+Although it may be tempting, conditioner should only be applied to the mid-lengths and ends of your hair - never to your scalp.
+But for those struggling with tangled locks, she recommends you "use a wide tooth come to work out the tangles," before rinsing the conditioner out of your strands.

 How often should you wash fine hair or thinning hair?